 It’s easy to lose faith in our goals and stop the work we need to do to attain them when they appear to be taking longer than we might like to manifest.
-Not only can our journals serve to remind us of how far we may have come towards our goal and keep us on track, they can be a powerful tool for self-transformation too when we utilise them simply as journals to record what is going on with our lives.
+Not only can our journals serve to remind us of how far we’ve come, they also keep us on track.
+They are a powerful tool for self-transformation too!

-They remind us that often letting time step in is the way forward and this can be anything from attaining a goal to solving a problem.
+They remind us that often letting time step in is the way forward.
+This can be anything from attaining a goal to solving a problem.
 A friend of mine told me about his journals and how he found an old one in the back of his desk one day.
 He re-read the list of goals he had made five years ago and realised every single one had come true – yet many seemed impossible at the time he made the entry.